Parallelepiped: Perfect parallelepiped

 A perfect parallelepiped is a parallelepiped with integer-length edges, face diagonals, and space diagonals.
 In 2009, dozens of perfect parallelepipeds were shown to exist, answering an open question of Richard Guy.
 One example has edges 271, 106, and 103, minor face diagonals 101, 266, and 255, major face diagonals 183, 312, and 323, and space diagonals 374, 300, 278, and 272.

 Some perfect parallelepipeds having two rectangular faces are known.
-But it is not known whether there exist any with all faces rectangular; such a case would be called a perfect cuboid.
+But it is not known whether there exist any with all faces rectangular; such a case would be a perfect cuboid.

 Parallelotope

 Coxeter called the generalization of a parallelepiped in higher dimensions a parallelotope.
 In modern literature, the term parallelepiped is often used in higher (or arbitrary finite) dimensions as well.

-Specifically in n-dimensional space it is called n-dimensional parallelotope, or simply n-parallelotope (or n-parallelepiped).
+Specifically in n-dimensional space it is called an n-dimensional parallelotope, or simply n-parallelotope (or n-parallelepiped).
 Thus a parallelogram is a 2-parallelotope and a parallelepiped is a 3-parallelotope.

 The diagonals of an n-parallelotope intersect at one point and are bisected by this point.
 Inversion in this point leaves the n-parallelotope unchanged.
 See also Fixed points of isometry groups in Euclidean space.

 The edges radiating from one vertex of a k-parallelotope form a k-frame $(v_1,\ldots, v_n)$ of the vector space, and the parallelotope can be recovered from these vectors, by taking linear combinations of the vectors, with weights between 0 and 1.

 The n-volume of an n-parallelotope embedded in $\R^m$ where $m \geq n$ can be computed by means of the Gram determinant.
 Alternatively, the volume is the norm of the exterior product of the vectors: